czottmann/obsidian-actions-uri/README.md

 ## Installation

-1. Search for "Actions URI" in Obsidian's community plugins browser.
+1. Search for "Actions URI" in Obsidian's community plugins browser. ([This like should bring it up.](https://obsidian.md/plugins?id=zottmann))
+2. Install it.
-2. Enable the plugin in your Obsidian settings under "Community plugins".
+3. Enable the plugin in your Obsidian settings under "Community plugins".

 That's it.